detekt/detekt/docs/pages/documentation/complexity.md

 * `threshold` (default: `600`)

-   size of class required to trigger the rule
+   the size of class required to trigger the rule

 ### LongMethod